-No market has moved faster in 2021 than the true wireless earbud scene.
+No market has moved faster in the 2020s than the true wireless earbud scene.
 They’ve gotten smaller, more portable, longer battery life, and have more features than ever before.
 Sound quality has also gotten significantly better.
 But with so many on the market, you might be wondering: Which are the best for me?

 Regardless of what your budget is, there are a few things you should take into consideration before buying a new pair of earbuds.
 These are each important and can affect your overall listening experience: